vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.
 (Hebrews 5:14 ESV)

-> You shall not fall in with the many to do evil, nor shall you bear witness in a lawsuit, siding with the many, ..., (Exodus 23:2 ESV)

 > The discerning sets his face toward wisdom, but the eyes of a fool are on the ends of the earth.
 (Proverbs 17:24 ESV)

 When you will have your values, and orientation within the world, you may look for what to do.